Edwin-Jaya/Laptop-price-prediction-app/README.md

 ## About

-This project was made by me to learn more about machine learning, web, etc. The dataset used is from <a href="https://www.kaggle.com/datasets/muhammetvarl/laptop-price">kaggle</a>.
+This project was made by me and my friend, Ariq, to learn more about machine learning, web, and android.
+The dataset used is from <a href="https://www.kaggle.com/datasets/muhammetvarl/laptop-price">kaggle</a>.

 ## Obstacles